Frequently Asked Questions

 The Mindfulness Based Stress Reduction Programme (MBSR), in particular, has been designed to support people experiencing a whole range of physical and mental health conditions.
 In more recent years, the MBSR programme has been adapted by others working particularly in the area of mental health and often includes components of cognitive therapy.
 Reports from this area of work clearly indicate that the MBSR programme can greatly assist those experiencing psychological distress, including anxiety, panic, depression, fatigue, and sleep disturbances.
 Having said that, participating in a mindfulness course, particularly MBSR, can be challenging and there are times in our lives when this kind of challenge may be too much for us.
 If you have any concerns about your ability to engage with a mindfulness course at this particular time, please feel free to discuss them with me.
 Together, we can assess whether this is an appropriate time for you to take part in a course.

 No!
 Mindfulness can be practised just as easily whilst sitting in a chair, standing or even lying down.
 It is useful to remember that a lot of meditation practices originated in Eastern countries where people are used to sitting on the floor as part of their daily lives.
 For those of us in Western countries, sitting in chairs is what we are generally more used to and we tend to have less flexibility for floor sitting.
-Having said that, during mindfulness courses, I have a range of meditation cushions and meditation stools available so that participants can, if they like, experience sitting a bit closer to the ground!
+However, during the mindfulness courses which take place in-person, I have a range of meditation cushions and meditation stools available so that participants can, if they like, experience sitting a bit closer to the ground!

 As the practices involve paying attention to our breathing and doing some gentle movement, it is best to avoid clothing that is tight around the waist.
 Comfort while taking part in a mindfulness class is really important so loose clothing works best.

 Yes, there are a lot of developments in this area of mindfulness work and the value of developing mindfulness programmes for children and young people has been recognised by many people working in the fields of education and health in particular.
-Currently I am focussing on providing courses for adults in Kerry but I would be happy to direct you to mindfulness resources that available for children and young people.
-Please also check my useful links in the sidebar of this page for further information in this regard.
+Currently I am focusing on providing courses for adults but I would be happy to direct you to mindfulness resources that are available for children and young people so please feel free to contact me for further information.
 Those involved in teaching and youth work often acknowledge that they too could benefit from taking part in a mindfulness course so please get in touch if you would like to consider this as an option for you or your team of colleagues.

-Flexible payments options for courses can be accommodated and on each course, a number of concessionary places are available.
-These are generally offered to students and those in receipt of Social Welfare payments.
-However, I am committed to making mindfulness courses as accessible to as many people as possible so if you would really like to do a course and are on a reduced income, please contact me to discuss it and I will do my very best to accommodate you.
+I am committed to making mindfulness courses as accessible to as many people as possible.
+Flexible payments options can be accommodated, and, on each course, a number of concessionary places are also available.
+These are generally offered to students, seniors and those in receipt of Social Welfare payments.
+However, if you would really like to do a course and are on a reduced income, please contact me to discuss it and I will do my very best to accommodate you.